-Of course, there are numerous challenges and potential traps when the time to put pen to paper arrives.
-And always remember that each opinion letter is fact specific and may deal with any number of laws or regulations.
-Almost never will it be appropriate to sign a prepared statement or letter contained in the transaction documents.
-The most significant concerns to address up front, in this author's opinion, will be outlined herein.

-First, clearly define the scope of the opinion with your client and the requesting party.
-"To decrease the risk of liability for an opinion letter, opining counsel must carefully define the scope of the opinion and understand how the scope may change if the opinion adopts the [Legal Opinion] Accord."28 It is easier to define the applicable scope of the opinion when the opinion adopts the standards of the Accord because the Accord has adopted standards for different assumptions, limitations, and interpretations opinions.29 Otherwise, the drafting attorney should specifically
+Of course there are numerous challenges and potential traps when the time to put pen to paper arrives.
+The most significant ones, in this author's opinion, will be outlined herein.
+First, clearly define the scope of the opinion.
+"To decrease the risk of liability for an opinion letter, opining counsel must carefully define the scope of the opinion and understand how the scope may change if the opinion adopts the [Legal Opinion] Accord."
+Lillian Blackshear, Wait...What Did I Just Say?: What Lawyers Need to Be Concerned About When Issuing Third-Party Closing Opinions, 10 THE TENNESSEE JOURNAL OF BUSINESS LAW 71, 75 (Fall 2008).
+It is easier to define the applicable scope of the opinion when the opinion adopts the standards of the Accord

-28 Lillian Blackshear, Wait...
-What Did I Just Say?: What Lawyers Need to Be Concerned About When Issuing Third-Party Closing Opinions, 10 THE TENNESSEE JOURNAL OF BUSINESS LAW 71, 75 (Fall 2008).

-An "Accord" opinion letter is one that has adopted the Legal Opinion Accord, which "is a collection of various assumptions, limitations, and interpretations that governs all opinions that adopt it.
+&lt;sup>5 An "Accord" opinion letter is one that has adopted the Legal Opinion Accord, which "is a collection of various assumptions, limitations, and interpretations that governs all opinions that adopt it.
 It was promulgated by the Business Law Section of the American Bar Association in 1991 as a way for opining counsel to standardize opinion letters and incorporate many of the customary assumptions and limitations in their opinions implicitly.
 Developed in response to the confusion that plagued opinion givers and recipients over the meaning of opinion provisions, the Accord is "a detailed set of rules that define[] for those who [choose] to adopt them how an opinion letter should be interpreted, the laws it should be understood to cover, the factual investigation the opinion giver [is] expected to conduct and the meaning of several standard opinion clauses."
 Blackshear, at p.
 79 (internal citations omitted).
 While the Accord was drafted with the goal of bringing uniformity to opinion letter interpretation, its adoption into practice is uncommon.
 Blackshear, at n.
 69.